Team + Mission

 Q. How long is data stored?

 Anonymized MAC addresses will be stored for up to a year from your last session to allow seamless network access.
-Other operational technical information, such as monthly subscriber counts and total network utilization may be stored indefinitely.

 Q. How can I request production of user information, camera footage, or other information?